 State courts issue civilian protection orders:.
 Both sides get an opportunity to tell their story at a hearing before any final orders are issued.

 On the other hand, military protection orders are issued by the commanding officer, who orders the service member to stop the abuse.
 A key difference here is that the service member does not get a chance to respond – meaning there is no hearing.
-So, if you don’t want to see the other person at a hearing then this is an option.
+If you don’t want to see the other person at a hearing, this is an option.
 Unfortunately, there is a downside to military protection orders.

 Additionally, if the service member is transferred from that installation, the military protection order will no longer be valid.
 The service member must be attached to the installation where the military protection order was issued for it to be enforceable.